 An unexpected pregnancy can have an impact on the extended family.
 Your child is likely feeling feel shocked, confused and ashamed.
 You might be feeling these things too.
-At CCAS-IPAS we are here to help everyone in the family work through their feelings and make the best decision.
+At CCAS-IOP we are here to help everyone in the family work through their feelings and make the best decision.
 We offer free counseling services to the family, for as long as needed.

 Birth grandparents are an integral and meaningful part of an open adoption plan and relationship.
 We encourage you to maintain an ongoing life-long relationship with your grandchild, and our agency is here to support you in the process.